raphxcha/me/week3/readme.md

 I understand clearly how a binary search works
 However the 'while' loop still is hard for me to get my head around and I still struggle to fix my problems when they occur.

+Learnt to create more simple formats for guessing game eg. from:

+ NOTE - c+p variables to avoid error